zzha499/Car-Reconiser/README.md

 # COMPSYS_302_Project_1 - Car Recogniser
 By Will Zhang and Eric Zhao

-This repository contain the dataloader, models, trainer, and other useful tools for the car recogniser.
+This repository contains the data loader, models, trainer, and other useful tools for the car recogniser.
-The car recogniser is used to identify the brand of an car from a car image.
+The car recogniser is used to identify the brand of a car from a car image.

 # Dependencies
 This recogniser require Python 3.6 and Pytorch to be installed.